amortensen/dots-architecture/draft-ietf-dots-architecture.md

 1. Previously established signaling session 1 exists between a DOTS client and DOTS server A.

-1. DOTS server A sends a server signal redirecting the client to DOTS server B.
+1. DOTS server A sends a message redirecting the client to DOTS server B.

 1. If the DOTS client does not already have a separate signaling session with the redirection target, the DOTS client initiates and establishes a signaling session with DOTS server B.

-1. Having redirected the DOTS client, DOTS server A ceases sending server signals.
-The DOTS client likewise stops sending client signals to DOTS server
+1. Having redirected the DOTS client, DOTS server A ceases sending messages.
-   A. Signal session 1 is terminated.
+   The DOTS client likewise stops sending messages to DOTS server A. Signal session 1 is terminated.

 ### Recursive Signaling {#recursive-signaling}

-DOTS is centered around improving the speed and efficiency of coordinated response to DDoS attacks.
-One scenario not yet discussed involves coordination among federated domains operating DOTS servers and mitigators.
+DOTS is focused on improving the speed and efficiency of coordinated response to DDoS attacks.
+One scenario not yet discussed involves coordination among cooperating domains operating DOTS servers and mitigators.

 In the course of normal DOTS operations, a DOTS client communicates the need for mitigation to a DOTS server, and that server initiates mitigation on a